solana-labs/solana/docs/src/cli/examples/deploy-a-program.md

 ### Redeploy a program

 A program can be redeployed to the same address to facilitate rapid development, bug fixes, or upgrades.
-Matching keypair files are generated once so that redeployments will be to the same program address.
+If a program id is not provided, the program will be deployed to the default address at `<PROGRAM_NAME>-keypair.json`.
+This default keypair is generated during the first program compilation.

 The command looks the same as the deployment command: